nataliewutc/computing-challenge/README.md

 ## Remarks
 The main.py file consists of the full code whilst the 3 jupyter notebooks divides the code into 3 stages, with explanations and comments provided in between each cell for clarity so the reasoning could be followed.

+The machine learning was done mainly using the scikit learn and pandas libraries.